 We are currently developing four vaccine candidate variants for the prevention of COVID-19 as part of our BNT162 program.
-The first, which is the variant for which we and Pfizer announced Phase 1/2 data on July 1 and July 20, 2020, is BNT162b1, which utilizes nucleoside-modified mRNA (modRNA) and encodes the receptor binding domain antigen.
-Two of our four vaccine candidate variants, including BNT162b1, include a modRNA, one includes a uridine containing mRNA (uRNA), and the fourth variant utilizes self-amplifying mRNA (saRNA).
+The first, which is the variant for which we expect in June or July 2020 to announce interim data, is .
+Two of our four vaccine candidate variants include a nucleoside modified mRNA (modRNA), one includes a uridine containing mRNA (uRNA), and the fourth variant utilizes self-amplifying mRNA (saRNA).
 Each mRNA format is combined with a lipid nanoparticle (LNP) formulation.
 The larger spike sequence is included in two of the vaccine candidate variants and the smaller optimized receptor binding domain from the spike protein is included in the other two candidate variants.
 Each variant has a distinct mechanism of action, and, as a result, clinical activity or safety results observed from one variant may not be indicative or predictive of the efficacy or safety profile or results observed of another variant.
-For example, the data we recently announced for our BNT162b1 variant may differ in material respects from the safety or efficacy profile of the other vaccine candidate variants and should not be considered predictive of the safety or efficacy of our other vaccine candidate variants.
+For example, the data we expect in June or July 2020 to announce for our variant may differ in material respects from the safety or efficacy profile of the other vaccine candidate variants and should not be considered predictive of the safety or efficacy of our other vaccine candidate variants.